Dragoon-Lab/LaitsV3/tests/README.md

     mocha <path-to-test(s)> -t 30000

-The mocha command is the test runner the -t 30000, specifies in milliseconds the amount of seconds before mocha times out.
-Without specifying, mocha defaults to 2 seconds which may not be enough for server to respond.
+The mocha command is the test runner.
+The -t 30000, specifies in milliseconds the amount of seconds before mocha times out.
+We add this because mocha defaults to 2 seconds, which is generally too short for the server to respond.

-When you're done, you can shut down your selenium server by calling:
+After we're done, wen shut down your selenium server by calling:

     curl http://localhost:4444/selenium-server/driver/?cmd=shutDownSeleniumServer

 You can also just point your web browser at that URL and it will shut the server down.

-#Setup on OSX
-There are additional steps to setting this up on OSX.
-For starters, OSX to come with a -pre version of node.
-One of the modules used by the synchronize module only works on stable versions of node.
-You'll need to install a node version manager such as [n](https://github.com/tj/n).
-To install n, run:

-  npm install -g n

-Once installed find the latest version of the even numbered release of node (e.g. 0.10.33) and install it.

-	n 0.10.33

-Then run the makefile.

 #Test Script List
-* shakedown.js - Test script of unit tests for dtestlib; run this to ensure everything is working before running other test files.
-(Also provides an example of how to write a test script.)

 ##Core Tests
+These scripts test the core features of Dragoon.

+These test modes:
 * authorRabbits.js - Tests author mode by building a rabbits problem from scratch
+* studentCorrectRabbits.js - Solves the rabbits problem in immediate feedback mode
+* studentIncorrectRabbits.js - Solves the rabbits problem in immediate feedback mode
+* testRabbits.js - Tests delayed feedback mode
+* editorRabbits.js - Tests no feedback mode

+These test activities:
+* executionRabbits.js
+* executionDemoRabbits.js
+* incrementalRabbits.js
+* incrementalDemoRabbits.js
+* waveformRabbits.js

+These test specific features:
 * functionTest.js - Tests for the math functions
 * graphTest.js - Tests the graph and table window

-* studentCorrectRabbits.js - Solves the rabbits problem in student mode
-* studentIncorrectRabbits.js - Solves the rabbits problem in student mode
+##Bug Tests
+Includes scripts which test specific bugs we found.
+Put your tests for bugs here.

+##Demo Tests
+Longer scripts for testing specific problems before demonstrations or classroom use.  (e.g. PAL3)